aniskamaksim/chat_imitation/README.md

 ## Chat simulation
-### This is educational project made with React and Typescript.
+### This is educational project made with React and TypeScript.
 ### You can chat with your imaginary friend as long as you have the patience.
 #### You can send messages, edit or delete names, messages.